adaviding/morpe/README.md

 Not ready.
 (Not close.)

 ##C#
 Not ready.
-Expected to be ready on July 5, 2015.
+Expected to be ready on August 1, 2015.

 ##Java
 Not ready.